pyepo.func.perturbed

 Bases:

-For the perturbed optimizer, the cost vector need to be predicted from contextual data and are perturbed with Gaussian noise.
+For the perturbed optimizer, the cost vector needs to be predicted from contextual data and is perturbed with Gaussian noise.

-The Fenchel-Young loss allows to directly optimize a loss between the features and solutions with less computation.
-Thus, allows us to design an algorithm based on stochastic gradient descent.
+The Fenchel-Young loss allows directly optimizing a loss between the features and solutions with less computation.
+Thus, it allows us to design an algorithm based on stochastic gradient descent.

 Reference: <https://papers.nips.cc/paper/2020/hash/6bb56208f672af0dd65451f869fedfd9-Abstract.html>